infotel4iarc/CanReg5-RestAPI/readme.md

 A pop-up window will be shown with the message "Database started".

-The embedded database use to stock import information is a H2 database, it can be accessed using the following link in
+### Embedded H2 database

-local:
+The embedded database use to store import [worker](#worker) information is an H2 database, it can be accessed using the following link locally:

 ```
 http://localhost:8080/h2-console